halbtale/ThisIsNotAVirus/README.md

 You have a 50% chance that the program will not harm your PC

 ### Important
-Don't read the source code otherwise you don't have a surprise
+Don't read the source code otherwise you won't have a surprise